idjorgon/tf-test-poc/README.md

 2. From within the storage directory, type `terraform test` in the terminal
 3. This will execute the terraform tests and subsequently tear down test resources

-As an illustration, if everything was setup correctly you should get the following upon running `terraform test`:
+If everything was setup correctly you should get the following upon running `terraform test`:

 ```
 tests/main.tftest.hcl... in progress